prashantrana7721/ai-mailreply/README.md

 ### Running The Application

 1.  **Run The Spring Boot Back-End:**
-    Use Maven To Run The Application .
-The Server Will Start On `localhost:8080` .
+    Navigate to the backend directory .

     ```sh
+    cd email-writer-sb
     chmod +x mvnw
     ./mvnw spring-boot:run
     ```
+    The Server Will Start On `localhost:8080` .

-2.  **Load The Front-End :**
+2.  **Run The React Front-End:**
-    *This Section Depends On Your Front-End Implementation .
-For A Browser Extension :*
-    *   Open Your Browser ( e.g - Chrome ) .
-    *   Navigate To `chrome://extensions` .
-    *   Enable "Developer Mode".
-    *   Click "Load Unpacked" And Select The Front-End Directory Of This Project .
+    Open a new terminal and navigate to the frontend directory .

+    ```sh
+    cd email-writer-ext
+    npm install
+    npm run dev
+    ```
+    The frontend will be available at `localhost:5173` .

 ---